All Episodes

 There are too many expectations of prosperity in this country.

-So it's these are troubling times.
+So these are troubling times.

-These guys are going to go ahead with their despite the trillion dollar plus budget deficit next year, of everything I can determine, we're going to get a trillion dollar stimulus package.
+These guys are going to go ahead with their, despite the trillion-dollar plus budget deficit next year, of everything I can determine, we're going to get a trillion-dollar stimulus package.

 Trillion.

-But we've had more than that because we had in the spring, we had a stimulus package where everybody got what?
+Now, folks, we have had in just this year, we've had at least $700 billion of a stimulus package, but we've had more than that because we had, in the spring, we had a stimulus package where everybody got what?

 600 bucks?